VISUAL GRAMMAR

 TIPS AND TECHNIQUEs

 As you start to wireframe out a new project it’s important to consider the structure and the pacing of your narrative.
 Put some thought into how your content is structured and grouped logically.
+Paper prototyping is the quickest way to get a feel for a user’s flow through your narrative.

 A low-cost medium, paper is perfect for getting the skeleton established before moving towards digital tools, developing lower and higher fidelity visual designs that can be tied together using a tool like Adobe XD.